ckevinhill/ckhill-blog/content/posts/can-i-recycle-it.md

 Training dataset was expanded with additional curated images from the [Waste Classification v2 dataset](https://www.kaggle.com/techsash/waste-classification-data) which included images labeled as Recycleable, Non-Recyclable or Organic.
 As the Waste Classification dataset was primarily gathered via web-crawling we curated a subset of the images and placed them within the (existing) trash category or in the (newly created) organic category.

-Given the limited availability of annotated recyclables datasets, we will also look to provide ongoing enhancement of training data via incorporate a "user upload" capaabiltiy into application that allows end-users to directly annotate and submit images.
+Given the limited availability of annotated recyclables datasets, we will also look to provide ongoing enhancement of training data via incorporating a "user upload" capability into the application that allows end-users to directly annotate and submit images.

 | Dataset | Labels | Quality |
 | - | - | - |